Aphilodon indespectus

-Aphilodon indespectus is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
+Aphilodon indespectus, the invisible aphilodon, is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
 This species can reach 20 mm in length and features 39 pairs of legs in males and 41 leg pairs in females.
 This centipede is found in Brazil.

 Discovery

 This species was first described in 2019 by the biologists Victor C. Calvanese, Antonio D. Brescovit, and Lucio Bonato.
 The original description of this species is based on an examination of fourteen specimens, including a female holotype, seven paratypes (four males and three females), and six other specimens (three males and three females).
 The type specimens were found in 2014 in a park in the municipality of São Roque in the state of São Paulo in Brazil; the other specimens were found in 2010 in the municipality of Bananal in the same state.
 All fourteen specimens are deposited in the Instituto Butantan in the city of São Paulo in Brazil.

+Etymology

-The species name is an adjective meaning "invisible," a reference to how difficult this centipede is to find in the field.
+The genus name Aphilodon comes from Ancient Greek ἀ- (a-), meaning "-less," φίλος (phílos), meaning "loving," and ὀδούς (odoús), meaning "tooth."
+The specific epithet indespectus comes from Latin in-, meaning "not," and despectus, meaning "looking down upon," a reference to how difficult it is to find this centipede in the field.